+Responsible for overseeing the implementation of the Management Strategies through the GITs and Action Teams, subject to PSC ratification.
+Approves revised or additional Management Strategies.

+Annually reviews Management Strategies to ensure that actions are being implemented and are staying on track.

+Frames the issues and ensures that the critical data, information, options and analyses are performed to support effective decisions by the PSC/EC

+Assures that resources of the partnership are aligned with strategic priorities to the greatest extent possible.

 Creates and commissions Action Teams for specific short term actions under the purview of their GIT as needed.
 Appoints leaders of Action Team.

 Provides input and guidance on the EPA CBPO budget and identifies key gaps in resource needs to achieve priority actions.

 Identifies needs for monitoring, modeling, indicator/metric development, and information management for STAR development.
+Identifies needs for monitoring, modeling, indicator/metric development, and information management for STAR development.

 Leadership and Membership: Each GIT has one Chair and one Vice Chair.
 While the Chair or Vice Chair can be Federal, State, or other organization (e.g., NGO), at all times either the Chair or Vice Chair is federal or state.
+The chair will not be a voting member of the MB but will serve in an advisory capacity to the MB on a regular basis.
+The GIT Chair may also represent their agency/organization on the MB and may therefore be a voting member representing that agency/organization.
+The term limit for GIT leaders is two years, unless circumstances require that the term be extended.
 The GIT Chair is responsible for coordinating with the MB on strategic plans for achieving high-priority restoration outcomes as well as periodically providing updates to the MB on progress and roadblocks encountered.
 The MB works closely with GIT leaders while also empowering them to have the greatest discretion possible over short-term adjustments to execution of strategic plans to allow quick adaptations to changing internal and external circumstances.
 The Chairs and Vice Chairs shall be individuals representing agencies with significant authority in that GIT’s topic areas and those individuals should be at a leadership level within their agency.

 Duration of Membership: GIT members serve indefinite terms.

+GITs Operations:

 Ground Rules: Meetings are held at the discretion of the Chair with input from GIT members, but should generally be held only when there is a task that requires a group effort.
 An agenda and decision documents are circulated before the meeting.
 Agenda should spell out specific goals for meeting with time limits for each item.
 The Chair running the meeting is responsible for maintaining the schedule and tables discussions that are not on the agenda.
 The Chair must make a commitment to set ground rules and take an active role in guiding the discussions.
 Chair persons should conduct evaluations periodically to make sure meetings are productive and make a good use of peoples’ times.

-: Decision-making for GITs on Management Strategies will be done by members participating in Management Strategies through consensus.
+Decision Making: Decision-making for GITs on Management Strategies will be done by members participating in Management Strategies through consensus.
 If after substantial negotiations consensus cannot be reached, a super majority vote will be utilized.
 In this instance, a super majority is defined as at least two-thirds of the entire membership participating on the Management Strategy.
+Decision-making processes regarding other GIT business and activities will be at the discretion of the Chair.

-Reporting, Accountability and Performance Metrics: The Chair is responsible for maintaining a clear sense of purpose, specific performance goals, and reporting on Management Strategies.
+Reporting, Accountability and Performance Metrics: The Chair is responsible for maintaining a clear sense of purpose, specific performance goals, and reporting on Management Strategies and other GIT priorities.